geraldspacelim/booking-system-backend/README.md

 The Booking System backend acts as a REST Controller to facilitate requests from the frontend and interact with the database.
 This application is built using Spring Boot and Maven that provides dependency management.
 I have also written some Junit testing for performing CRUD operations on the database and testing the REST controller Spring MockMVC.
 I have also implemented basic security features such such as rate limiting on the REST Controller to prevent malicious attacks.
 Lastly, I have also implemented Optismitic locking to handle concurrency scenarios and data inconsistency.

 This application is built using the MVC framework and its JAR file is hosted on my Digital Ocean Server.
+For frontend write-up, click [here](https://github.com/geraldspacelim/booking-system-client)

 Disclaimer: It is my first time building a Spring Boot application